If you're a part of a family trust, the generation-skipping tax may be a financial option to consider.

 Meanwhile, less wealthy families who didn't have access to sophisticated estate planning strategies were paying more tax than the wealthiest families.
 The federal estate tax would take a chunk of their estate each time it passed from generation to generation.

-Now, the GST imposes a tax equal to the highest federal estate tax rate on transfers that skip a generation.
+Now, the GSTT imposes a tax equal to the highest federal estate tax rate on transfers that skip a generation.
 The top federal estate tax rate is currently 40%.

 When does the generation-skipping tax come into play?